Sovereign Military and Hospitaller Order of Saint John of Jerusalem, Oecumenical Knights of Malta

 The Sovereign Military and Hospitaller Order of St. John of Jerusalem, Oecumenical Knights of Malta is a self-styled order in the tradition of the Knights Hospitaller.
 The Order claims descent through the Russian branch of the Knights of Malta.
 The investiture ceremonies of the Ecumenical Knights of Malta have been held at the First Presbyterian Church in Manhattan.
 Philanthropic activities have included supporting disaster relief, such as raising $600,000 to help victims of the 1972 Nicaragua earthquake.

 The Sovereign Military and Hospitaller Order of St. John of Jerusalem, Oecumenial Knights of Malta is linked to the Glorus Foundation, a charitable trust and shareholder in the Euro-America Finance Holding International - Cayman Islands - Panama.
 In Germany the same organisation is called the "Kreuz des Südens" or "Cross of the South".
 The Ecumenical Knights have diplomatic representation with São Tomé and Príncipe.

-The Ecumenical Knights, in 1918, had Grand Duke Alexander Mikhailovich of Russia as their fons honorum.
-Following his death, the Order was headed by Grand Duke Andrei Vladimirovich of Russia, Count Ferdinand von Zeppelin, and Colonel de Cassagnac.
+The organization now known as Ecumenical Knights claim that in 1918 had Grand Duke Alexander Mikhailovich of Russia as fons honorum., although there is no contemporary documentation for this.
+Following his death, the Order was supposedly headed by Grand Duke Andrei Vladimirovich of Russia, Count Ferdinand von Zeppelin, and Colonel de Cassagnac.
 After the resignation of Colonel de Cassagnac, the Ecumenical Knights installed King Peter II of Yugoslavia as the grandmaster of the Order.
 Under King Peter II of Yugoslavia, the Ecumenical Knights adopted a new constitution on June 21, 1965.
 After his death, Prince Alexis d'Anjou de Bourbon-Conde, Duke of Durazzo became the grandmaster of the Order.